Those aged between 16 and 19 years who think they might struggle with the costs for full-time education or training, may be eligible for a bursary.

 Independent agencies who provide care for adults and children within the local area.
 Care agencies may provide any from the range of care services such as residential care, care at home, sheltered housing and day care.
 The council may use these agencies to provide care services.

-Alternative provision is for pupils who can’t attend mainstream school for a variety of reasons, such as school exclusion, behaviour issues, short- or long-term illness, school refusal or teenage pregnancy.
+Alternative provision is for pupils who can not attend mainstream school for a variety of reasons, such as school exclusion, behaviour issues, short or long-term illness, school refusal or teenage pregnancy.
 Alternative provision may be in a special school, a pupil referral unit, alternative learning unit in school or provided by the council or with independent specialist providers.

 "Maintains and publishication of a register of analytical chemists who have attained a prescribed level of qualification.
 In the UK the register is maintained by the Royal Society of Chemistry"@en